Tom Brosseau: Collaborations

 Brosseau's musical collaborations include a folk duo with singer-songwriter Gregory Page called The American Folksingers, which began in San Diego, California in 2002.
 The American Folksingers released two volumes of American folk music on Page's Bed Pan Records for which Lou Curtiss was musical advisor.

 Les Shelleys, Brosseau's folk duo with California singer-songwriter Angela Correa, also began in San Diego, California in the early 2000s.
 They released one album on FatCat Records in 2010, Les Shelleys, and toured extensively in the U.S., U.K., and Europe.

 Brosseau has appeared on the Watkins Family Hour, headed by Sean and Sara Watkins, in Los Angeles, California, and John Reilly & Friends, headed by actor John C. Reilly, featuring Becky Stark and Sebastian Steinberg.

-In 2023, filmmaker Chel White scored the music to Brosseau’s A Bird Is Following Me, an 8-minute narrative about an incident that happened to him while living in Los Angeles.
-It was released as a single in April, 2023 with The Prairie outtake “I Know How Much I Love You Now” as the B-side.

 The North Dakota Trilogy

 Brosseau's three Crossbill Records releases North Dakota Impressions (2016), Perfect Abandon (2015), and Grass Punks (2014) are a trilogy, informally known as the North Dakota Trilogy.
 Brosseau said:

 The trilogy visits life from a local perspective, taking the listener on a journey that doesn't clip along uniformly on some common interstate, but treads at its own pace on a rural route.
 More glances, more investigations and introspections, more light, more dark.
 Memories, imaginings, longings for a place, a home.
 My sense of home is probably the dearest thing I hold.
 I work to preserve it.
 I go back into my memories and dreams of where I grew up and I explore, not as a detective but a cartographer.
 Noting each item and each room I am able to keep everything alive, and when everything is alive it is glorious.
 So daily I roam through any place or structure I've ever been.
 I visit with people that have long since been dead.
 I sit in a park with my favorite weather.